Hornbill-Docs/esp-fundamentals/esp-fundamentals/core-capabilities/human-tasks.md

 ## Human Task Core Capabilities

-A human task on the Hornbill platform has a significant number of capabilities to cater for various use cases and requirements.
-By design, Human tasks are flexible to provide support and usefulness to the widest range of human task needs.
+A human task on the Hornbill platform has a significant number of capabilities that cater for various use cases and workflow requirements.
+By design, Human tasks are flexible in order to provide support and usefulness to the widest range of needs.

 Human task core capabilities include: